ryanlovett/myst-listing-plugin/README.md

     npm install glob
     ```

-`myst-plugin-driver.mjs` dependencies:
+`myst-plugin-driver.mjs` requires all of the above, plus:

- - `commander` is used with parse command-line options.
+ - `commander` is used to parse command-line options.
     ```bash
     npm install commander
     ```